-Fernando Lucini is a Managing Director leading Artificial Intelligence for Accenture in the United Kingdom and Ireland.
+Fernando Lucini is the Global Data Science and Machine Learning Engineering Lead for Accenture, managing the ongoing growth and effectiveness of their Data Scientists and ML engineers as well as their scaling methods and measurements of quality and effectiveness.
+He also leads Artificial Intelligence in the UK and Ireland.
 Fernando is a passionate and experienced senior leader with extensive experience in Artificial Intelligence and Machine Learning.
 Previously Fernando spent 18+ years in the enterprise software industry, creating technologies to automate and understand text, speech and video data and integrating these into business solutions for various Fortune 100 companies.